Tampa Car Accident Lawyer

 - Call 911.
 If you or anyone else has sustained serious injuries, call for an ambulance immediately.

 - Contact the police.
 They’ll help secure the accident scene and create an official accident report.
 This is an important step, as the police report can often show if negligence played a part in the accident.
-This will be a key piece of evidence that the car accident lawyer will need if you end up pursuing compensation.
+This will be a key piece of evidence that your lawyer will need if you end up pursuing compensation.

 - Get information from the other driver.
 Include contact details, license number, and insurance information, and his account of what happened.
 If the other vehicle was a commercial truck, also get the name and contact info for the trucking company.